laranigelli/Spatial_ecology_in_R/EXAM/RedFox_RoeDeer_Human.md

 The coefficient of temporal overlap ranges from 0 (no overlap) to 1 (complete overlap, identical activity patterns).

-Red Fox showed a high overlap between high and low human impact sites (Δ = 0.85).
+The Red Fox showed a high overlap between high and low human impact sites (Δ = 0.85).
 The density curves are largely synchronized, displaying a predominantly nocturnal and crepuscular pattern with peak activity between 21:00 and 05:00.
 This indicates minimal temporal adjustment across disturbance levels.

 Roe Deer exhibited a moderate overlap (Δ = 0.51), suggesting partial temporal differentiation between high and low impact sites.
 Although the general crepuscular pattern is maintained, differences in the shape and intensity of the curves indicate a moderate behavioral adjustment under increased human disturbance.